How to use grep (with examples)

 Although you could use spaces to search for a full word, that often won’t give you the right result.
 It will return some hits, while it might be missing a few as well.
 For example, any occurrences at the begin or end of the file.
 There will also be no match if any special characters are followed by it, or even a simple character like a comma.

-option does the same as this regular expression and is easier to remember.
+Tip: use the -w(--word-regexp) option to achieve the same as this regular expression above, as it is easier to remember.

 Find lines starting with a specific string